unicef-drp/GeoSight-OS/docs/src/index.md

 These data can then be visualized as choropleth or pie chart maps.
 Widgets (charts, tables, summaries) can be displayed in association with the currently active indicator layer.

-There are two main areas for the platform:
+There are two main interfaces of the platform:

 * the dashboard view - this is where end users open and explore data in projects that have been created for them to support their operational work.
 * the admin area - this is where projects are designed and data can be managed.
 Data sources are selected and the reporting areas and components are configured.